www.britbase.info

 TWENTY-SEVENTH HASTINGS CHRISTMAS CONGRESS, DECEMBER 27th [1951] to JANUARY 5th [1952]

-By H. Golombek
+By Harry Golombek

 THIS was opened by Lord Brabazon of Tara at 3.45 p.m. on December 27th, at the White Rock Pavilion.
 There was a gratifyingly large number of competitors (130) and many of the sections were stronger too from the playing point of view than for some years.
 The Premier Section was distinguished by one grandmaster—Gligoric—and some of the more promising of the younger school of masters—Yanofsky, Schmid, and Donner.